Fsubject/find-the-number/README.md

 Version: 2.0 | By: Fsubject

 FTH is a simple ~~terminal game~~ GUI game coded in Python, to win the game you need to find the random number how?
-Just type a number in the input box and the program will answer by "Higher" and "Lower".
+Just type a number between 1 and 100 in the input box and the program will answer by "Higher" and "Lower".

 ## 2.0?
 Update?
 Yes!